Legal Counsel for Site Cleanup Efforts

 When a landowner has an environmentally impacted property that requires remediation or restoration, Saul Ewing attorneys provide legal counsel to guide the site remediation process.
 We help clients navigate the complex investigation, reporting, compliance, funding, and enforcement issues associated with site remediation.

-We counsel clients on a wide range of issues, including applying for funding for environmental cleanups or obtaining tax relief for brownfields developments; devising environmental management systems to fit a client's corporate guidelines; and ensuring compliance with clean-up requirements.
-Our attorneys have vast experience in representing joint defense groups or representing clients within such groups, including:
+We represent both individual clients and joint defense groups on a wide range of issues, including applying for funding for environmental cleanups or obtaining tax relief for brownfields developments; devising environmental management systems to fit a client's corporate guidelines; and ensuring compliance with clean-up requirements.
+Our work includes:

 - Negotiating and drafting joint defense agreements and funding/allocation agreements, including designated settlement fund arrangements

 - Developing legal and technical strategies to achieve joint defense and client objectives

 - Developing appropriate budgets for joint defense work, including legal and technical services

 - Contracting with consultants and remediation firms

 - Negotiating with state and federal environmental agencies regarding cleanup measures

 - Negotiating settlements with state and federal agencies, including administrative orders, consent decrees, voluntary cleanup program agreements and, in New Jersey, ISRA and Spill Act compliance matters